Health in Ghana: The Fourth Republic

 In the early 1990s, a democratic movement resurfaced and began to sweep through Africa.
 In response to democratic demands, the Rawlings regime transitioned to create a political party, the National Democratic Congress (NDC), legalized political parties, and organized Presidential and Parliamentary elections in 1992 during which Rawlings won with 58.3 percent of the vote.
 The new democratic constitution under Rawlings included provisions to better social policies such as education and healthcare in the midst of the rising HIV/AIDS epidemic.
 In 1996, a Medium Term Health Strategy was adopted that signified a shift from time-restricted, rigid projects to a more holistic approach that would better help develop the public health sector.

 In 2015, life expectancy at birth was 66.18 years with males at 63.76 years and females at 68.66 years.
 Infant mortality is at 37.37 per 1000 live births.
 The total fertility rate is 4.06 children per woman among the 15 million Ghanaian nationals.
 In 2010, there were about 15 physicians and 93 nurses per 100,000 persons.

+Health care system

+Research into district-level health insurance inequities by Valentine Golden Ghanem has shown that literacy and socioeconomic status are primary drivers of uninsurance in northern regions.